marco-introini/marco-introini/README.md

 ### Hi there 👋
 I'm Marco "Mint" Introini, a WEB artisan from Italy!

-I love to create secure Backend Applications in Laravel/PHP, Go, Rust, and Kotlin.
+I love to create secure Backend Applications in Laravel/PHP, Kotlin, Go and Rust.

-- 🔭 I’m currently working on LookMyPics, a distraction-free image web viewer
 - 🌱 I’m currently learning Go and Rust

 <!--